neuromore/Doc/neuromoreStudio/Visualizations.md

 /camera/fade-color-b

-## Creating Custom Experiences using State Machine & Experience Window
+## How Can I Create Experiences with Video and Audio Feedback?

 Let's say you want to build an experience where the user can control the screen brightness of a video using neurofeedback.
 Also you want to give them the choice which video to play, ask them how long they want to train or record a baseline before starting the experience.